duarteocarmo/duarteocarmo.com/content/posts/111-how-I-use-pi.md

 But pi-tools has a couple of other goodies.

 [pi-helicopter](https://github.com/duarteocarmo/pi-tools/tree/master/packages/pi-helicopter) is something I completely ripped off from [phun333's Pi-infobar app](https://github.com/phun333/pi-infobar).
-This one is Mac only.
-Pi-infobar was [consuming 1GB of RAM on my Mac](https://github.com/phun333/pi-infobar/pull/10). pi-helicopter is a bit more lightweight and performant, for now at least.
+This one is Mac-only.
+Pi-infobar was [consuming 1 GB of RAM on my Mac](https://github.com/phun333/pi-infobar/pull/10). pi-helicopter is a bit more lightweight and performant, for now at least.

 The rest of the pi-tools extensions are small things I've built that make my life a bit more pleasant.
 [Pi-no-sleep](https://github.com/duarteocarmo/pi-tools/tree/master/packages/pi-no-sleep) prevents my Mac from sleeping while Pi is running.
 [Pi-preview](https://github.com/duarteocarmo/pi-tools/tree/master/packages/pi-preview) allows me to read longer clanker messages in a nice web page.
 [Pi-subagents](https://github.com/duarteocarmo/pi-tools/tree/master/packages/pi-subagents) is a very minimal implementation of subagents for Pi I stole from [Armin](https://github.com/mitsuhiko/agent-stuff/blob/main/extensions/subagent.ts), and [Pi-modus themes](https://github.com/duarteocarmo/pi-tools/tree/master/packages/pi-modus-themes) is a port of my favourite themes for Pi.